dominicstop/react-native-ios-adaptive-modal/README.md

 <br>

-It then uses the modal config, and transforms it into something `UIKit` can understand via:
+the modal config is then evaluated, and gets "transformed" into something `UIKit` can understand via:

 * Handling all the necessary conformances to `UIViewControllerAnimatedTransitioning`, `UIAdaptivePresentationControllerDelegate`, `UIViewControllerTransitioningDelegate`
 * Handling the interpolation applied to the modal + keyframes when the modal is dragged around via gesture.